-- The VEN's interaction with workloads hosting containers does not represent the container as a workload (map or policy object), and each container is implicitly part of the Docker host (the workload). - Containers must share the same policies as the host. - CIHP is supported on RHEL 8 / Oracle Linux 8 / Ubuntu 22 and later with Illumio Core 22.5 and later. - In Illumio Core 21.5 and later, if you want to enforce traffic on the container's hosts only, allow all the traffic to containers and bypass CIHP by enabling IP forwarding.
-See Enable IP Forwarding. - No support for segmentation between the host and containers on the same host. - No support for segmentation between containers on the same host.
+- This support does not provide segmentation between containers on the same host. - This support does not represent the container as a workload (map or policy object), and each container is implicitly part of the Docker host (the workload). - The containers must share the same policies as the host. - CIHP is supported on RHEL 8 / Oracle Linux 8 / Ubuntu 22 or later with Illumio Core 22.5 or later. - In Illumio Core 21.5 and after, if you enforce on the containers hosts only, allow all the traffic to containers and bypass CIHP by enabling IP forwarding.
+For details, see "Enable IP Forwarding." - Segmentation between containers is NOT supported.